vitiral/artifact/README.md

 will start the interactive tutorial.

 ## Purpose
-Requirements and design-documentation are probably the most important components of writing quality software.
+Requirements and design documentation are probably the most important components of writing quality software.
 Without them it can be very difficult to develop and maintain the product you were aiming to create.
 However, there are no open source tools (or proprietary tools for that matter) that make this process simple, easy